laoyigrace/subject/doc/source/configuring.rst

 Size, in bytes, that the subject cache should be constrained to.
 Subjects files are cached automatically in the local subject cache, even if the writing of that subject file would put the total cache size over this size.
-The ``glance-cache-pruner`` executable is what prunes the subject cache to be equal to or less than this value.
-The ``glance-cache-pruner`` executable is designed to be run via cron on a regular basis.
+The ``subject-cache-pruner`` executable is what prunes the subject cache to be equal to or less than this value.
+The ``subject-cache-pruner`` executable is designed to be run via cron on a regular basis.
 See more about this executable in :doc:`Controlling the Growth of the Subject Cache <cache>`

-.. _configuring-the-glance-registry:
+.. _configuring-the-subject-registry:

 Configuring the Glance Registry
 -------------------------------

 There are a number of configuration options in Glance that control how this registry server operates.
-These configuration options are specified in the ``glance-registry.conf`` configuration file in the section ``[DEFAULT]``.
+These configuration options are specified in the ``subject-registry.conf`` configuration file in the section ``[DEFAULT]``.

-**IMPORTANT NOTE**: The glance-registry service is only used in conjunction with the glance-api service when clients are using the v1 REST API.
+**IMPORTANT NOTE**: The subject-registry service is only used in conjunction with the subject-api service when clients are using the v1 REST API.
 See `Configuring Glance APIs`_ for more info.

 * ``sql_connection=CONNECTION_STRING`` (``--sql-connection`` when specified